-The main challenge for the model in negative conjunction trials is to know when to stop the search and report the absence of the target.
+In negative conjunction trials the model should know when to stop the search and report the absence of the target.
 Since most of the distracters either match color or shape with a target, there are few objects that have zero top-down activation.
 Hence, the model had to rely on visual decision threshold to filter out partially matching distracters.
-The model requires on average 72.8 ms/item in negative trials indicating that the model does not need to fixate on every object to realize the absence of a target.
+The model requires on average 53.8 ms/item in negative trials indicating that the model does not need to fixate on every object to realize the absence of a target.
 Hence, top-down activation serves quite well as a visual decision threshold.